 What do bed bugs look like?

-It is tricky to identify these guys because they are so jolly small.
+It is tricky to identify these guys because they are so jolly small so to help out we made a dedicated post on what bed bugs look like.
 An adult bed bug is roughly half a centimeter in size, and their children measure in at a whopping 2 to 5 millimeters.
 Keep those eyes peeled for little flat, oval-shaped, rusty coloured apple seeds with 6 legs, 2 antennae and no wings, and should you find them, grab your magnifying glass because the baby bugs are still translucent and the tiny eggs are a cream colour, making them even harder to spot.

 What do fleas look like?

 Where are bed bugs found?

 Bed bugs are the undisputed hide and seek champions of the world.
 Their tiny bodies are perfectly suited to hard-to-find hiding spaces.
 Furthermore, they’re nocturnal.
 They love to hide under bed frames, behind headboards, in electrical outlets, in springs, on the corners of mattresses, behind wall paper, on the back of paintings and frames and in furniture crevices.
 These nasty pests are also incredibly committed to hiding.
 They’ll hide for up to 4 months after gorging themselves on your blood.
 If you’ve found bed bugs in these locations see how to get rid of them.

 Where are fleas found?